CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 ![](https://i.imgur.com/PiIB6RR.jpg)

 ####Installer Logs
 During the installation, the Installer will create logs.
 The logs will be created in a directory within the temporary directory of the operating system.
 Each finished installation will create an individual log with a timestamp.
-If you have trouble with the installation, please provide this log file to [support@cisecurity.org](mailto://support@cisecurity.org).
+If you have trouble with the installation, please provide this log file on a [support ticket created on our support portal](https://www.cisecurity.org/support/).

 The permissions on the configuration file (ccpd-config.yml) and the logs directory for CIS-CAT Pro Dashboard need to allow the tomcat user to read and/or write.